 This Year's Reflection as a Writer:

-· I know what it’s like to experience the incredible euphoria that comes with hundreds applauding a performance, but I also know what it’s like to only hear the sound of a busboy cleaning glasses off tables in an empty bar while walking off the stage.
+· I know what it’s like to experience the incredible euphoria that comes with hundreds applauding a performance, but I also know what it’s like to walk off the stage and only hear the sound of a busboy cleaning glasses off tables in an empty bar.

 · I know the feeling of adoration for looking exquisite, while the night before I was getting ready in a dressing room with small mirrors and dim lights, and with no one around to style an over-teased wig or let me know I applied too much blush to my cheeks.